francoismdj/netbox-kea-dhcp/README.md

 template, in order to filter events and avoid unecessary network and CPU load.

 Below is a recommended webhook set-up.
-It assumes that DHCP hardware addresses are apped with netbox interface MAC addresses.
+It assumes that DHCP hardware addresses are mapped with netbox interface MAC addresses.
 If interfaces are not used (i.e. hardware addresses are only mapped with a custom field defined in netbox IP addresses), webhooks on (vm) interfaces, (virtual) devices are not needed.